-- Our favorite grilled cheese trick is to skip buttering the bread and melt a tablespoon of butter in the pan instead for maximum buttery coverage.
+- A grilled cheese trick is to melt a tablespoon of butter in the pan before you add your sandwich for maximum buttery coverage.

 - Turn your heat down after you flip your sandwich, especially if you are using a stovetop burner instead of a griddle.
 The pan is hotter than when you started and this can prevent a burnt second side.

-- Use multiple slivers or very thin slices of cheddar rather than one big slab.
+- Use shreds, slivers or very thin slices of cheddar rather than one big slab.
 This will help your cheddar melt before your bread burns.